AppDevelopers2021/studia/README.md

 ## ⚠️ This repository is no longer managed.
-There might be potential security vulnerabilities.
+New issues and pull requests will not be accepted.